rayquaza2238/TFT_Rolling_Simulator/set13/README.md

 ### Installation:
 # via exe Download:
+1. Go the the Link:     https://drive.google.com/drive/folders/1dlLeCVIRHtuVOSAtMHJdwJp5bEbuN5wm?usp=sharing
+   and download dist.rar
-1. Go to the Google Drive Link and download all files in a desired folder.
+3. Go to the Google Drive Link and download all files in a desired folder.
-2. To open the Simulator you need to have all folders and files in the same directory.
+4. To open the Simulator you need to have all folders and files in the same directory.
 Do not change any names of the files.
 # via python:
 1. Download the whole folder
 2. Go to your folder and open your Command Line